 return name or "John Doe"

-The or operator in Python yields the first operand if it evaluates to True, which in our case means the name string isn't empty, otherwise it yields the second operand.
-As such, in any case where the user entered a name, name is returned by the get_name function; otherwise, it returns "John Doe".
+string isn't empty, otherwise it yields the second operand.
+As such, in any case where the user entered a name, name

 This trick also works for assignments as well!

-Once again, we have a blog post covering Boolean operators where we talk about this useful property of or.
+Once again, we have a blog post covering Boolean operators where we talk about this useful property of or

 Comprehensions